aryabharat/couponCodeValidation/README.md

 **coupon** is the coupon code.
 **amount** is the amount of cart on which the coupon is used.

-If the coupon is valid then you will get response as the discount amount on the amount:
+If the coupon is valid then you will get a response as the discount amount on the amount:
 ```
 {
   "discount": 239.88